JohnLCaron/rlauxe/docs/AssertionRLA.md

     + the values are Contest objects with attributes:
         - `risk_limit`: the risk limit for the audit of this contest
         - `cards`: an upper bound on the number of cast cards that contain the contest
-        - `choice_function`: `Audit.SOCIAL_CHOICE_FUNCTION.PLURALITY`,
+        - `choice_function`: `PLURALITY`, `SUPERMAJORITY`, or `IRV`
-          `Audit.SOCIAL_CHOICE_FUNCTION.SUPERMAJORITY`, or `Audit.SOCIAL_CHOICE_FUNCTION.IRV`
         - `n_winners`: number of winners for majority contests.
 (Multi-winner IRV, aka STV, is not supported)
         - `share_to_win`: for super-majority contests, the fraction of valid votes required to win, e.g., 2/3.
              (share_to_win*n_winners must be less than 100%)
         - `candidates`: list of names or identifiers of candidates
         - `reported_winners` : list of identifier(s) of candidate(s) reported to have won.
 Length should equal `n_winners`.
         - `assertion_file`: filename for a set of json descriptors of Assertions (see technical documentation) that collectively imply the reported outcome of the contest is correct.
 Required for IRV; ignored for other social choice functions
         - `audit_type`: the audit strategy.
-Currently `Audit.AUDIT_TYPE.POLLING (ballot-polling)`,
-          `Audit.AUDIT_TYPE.CARD_COMPARISON` (ballot-level comparison audits), and `Audit.AUDIT_TYPE.ONEAUDIT`
+Currently `POLLING (ballot-polling)`, `CARD_COMPARISON` (ballot-level comparison audits), and `ONEAUDIT` are implemented.
-          are implemented.
 HYBRID and STRATIFIED are planned.
         - `test`: the risk function for the audit.
 Default is `NonnegMean.alpha_mart`, the alpha supermartingale test
         - `estim`: estimator for the alternative hypothesis for the test.
 Default is `NonnegMean.shrink_trunc`
         - `use_style`: True to use style information from CVRs to target the sample.
 False for polling audits or for sampling from all ballots for every contest.
         - other keys and values are added by the software, including `cvrs`, the number of CVRs that contain the contest, and `p`, the sampling fraction expected to be required to confirm the contest

-    - # How many more cards should be audited?
+# How many more cards should be audited?

 Estimate how many more cards will need to be audited to confirm any remaining contests.
 The enlarged sample size is based on: